This post was updated on June 6, 2019 to include up-to-date information and recommendations.

 Club Pilates is a national sensation that began in San Diego in 2007.
 Since then, the club has expanded to bring more than 2.2 million workouts to hundreds of thousands of people across the country.
 In their Old Town location, the team offers low-impact, full-body workouts with a range of offerings that challenge the mind as well as the body.
 For more information click here, and don’t miss your chance to get a free intro class!

 CopperMuse was the original business operating out of what is now The Exchange.
 They build upon Fort Collins’ legendary craft beer heritage and apply that love of craft to distillation.
 Their handcrafted spirits include vodka, whiskey, rum and unique liqueurs which can all be tasted in the Old Town Tasting Room.
 Here, they offer artisan cocktails and infusions alongside a chef-inspired food menu of tapas, salads and panini sandwiches.
 Home to one of our favorite local atmospheres, they have no TVs in the tasting room to foster real enjoyment and real connection.

 Photo courtesy of Crooked Stave

-Opening this winter, the Crooked Stave location in Fort Collins will begin as a taproom and add a brewery later.
+The Crooked Stave location in Fort Collins has begun as a taproom and will add a brewery later.
 Though this sour-focused brewery took off after settling in its Denver home inside The Source, its origin story began right here in Fort Collins.
 Chad Yakobson graduated from Colorado State University in 2006, went on to earn his Ph.D. in brewing science in Scotland, then returned to Fort Collins for a job at Odell Brewing.
 Crooked Stave was born shortly after when he began fermenting his sour and wild ales at Funkwerks then selling the beer in bottles.

 This new, local gym hosts classes that can provide a full body workout in just 30 or 45 minutes.
 Open to all experience levels, their classes utilize The BodyBoard Program, a combination of resistance band training, high-intensity interval training, strength training, cardio and stretching.
 In addition to increasing muscle tone, strength and size, their team of fitness experts can help you reach the smaller muscles and ligaments, too, to create full body integrity and balance.